Soffit vs. Fascia: Key Differences You Need to Know

 Interested in learning about more important homeowner terminology?
 See our post on gutter parts and terminology for soffit enthusiasts!

-An image of what to do in a hurricane.
+An image of what is a soffit vent.